EmmanuelBeziat/vscode-great-icons/README.md

 Enjoy ☺

-> Wow, we just reached 8k downloads, and it’s speeding up!
-Thanks for your support!
+> Wow, we just reached 11k downloads… Thanks for your support! ♥

 ## How to use